ellispatrick/ellispatrick.github.io/_posts/2016-11-14-Publication on cancer classification.md

 ---
 layout: post
-title:  New publication on cancer classification
+title:  New publication on survival estimates for cancer patients.
-date:   2016-09-28
+date:   2016-11-14
 excerpt: >
   Oncotarget recently accepted our manuscript describing methodology for integrating clinical and gene expression data to improve survival estimates of cancer patients.
 ---